leodutra/leodutra/README.md

 "I've debugged codebases you devs wouldn't believe.
-Legacy systems cascading failures in production with no log to retrieve.
+Legacy systems cascading failures in production with no logs to retrieve.
 I witnessed endless meetings that sparked no innovation.
 All that history will be forgotten, like your cries in a FOSS issue."

 <!--